-While it is possible to have no symptoms of anal cancer, the first sign for many people is bleeding from the anus.
-There are other signs to watch for, but they may be caused by more common noncancerous conditions, such as anal fissures or hemorrhoids.
-If you notice something is wrong, it is important to go see your doctor as soon as possible.
+You may not have any symptoms of anal cancer.
+If you do, for many people the first sign is bleeding from the anus.
+There are other signs to watch for.
+But they may be caused by more common conditions that are not cancer.
+Examples are anal fissures and hemorrhoids.
+If you notice something is wrong, see your healthcare provider right away.

 Anal Cancer Symptoms

-Bleeding is usually very light at first, which is why it can easily be confused as a symptom of something else.
+Bleeding is often very light at first and is seen as a symptom of something else.

 Discharge can include pus, mucus, or blood.

-This can include diarrhea, constipation, narrow stool, or blood in the stool.
-You should talk to your doctor if these changes last more than a few days.
+This can include diarrhea (watery stool), constipation (hard to poop), narrow stool, or blood in the stool.
+Talk with your healthcare provider if these changes last more than a few days.

 You may feel like you are sitting on something or may even feel a small lump.

-If you have one or more of these symptoms, it does not mean you have anal cancer.
-However, you should still speak with your doctor to identify the cause of your problems.
+If you have 1 or more of these symptoms, it does not mean you have anal cancer.
+Talk with your healthcare provider to find the cause of your problems.

-If you are found to have anal cancer, catching it early can make a difference in your treatment outcome.
+Finding anal cancer early can make it easier to treat.
 Read more about how anal cancer is diagnosed.